FineUploader/fine-uploader/readme.md

 ### License ###
 This plugin is open sourced under <a href="http://www.gnu.org/licenses/gpl-2.0.html">GNU GPL 2</a> or later.
-If this license doesn't suit you contact andrew (at) valums.com for other options.
+If this license doesn't suit you mail me at andrew (at) valums.com.

 Please [donate][donation_link] if you are willing to support the further development of file upload plugin.